 Mr Ryan Oh joined the Group in 2006 as an Assistant Manager for Sales & Business Development before leaving briefly in 2015 as a Senior Sales Manager to explore other interest.
-He re-joined the Group in 2018 and is now Sales Director responsible for the Group's sales in Southeast Asia.
-He oversees the sales operation in the region including the Group's export business other than China.
+He re-joined the Group in 2018 and is now Senior Director of Sales and Operations responsible for the Group's Distribution business.
+He oversees the Wholesale and Distribution sales operation in the region including the Group's export business other than China.
 He plays a major part in the Group's Pricing Policy and liaises with key suppliers to obtain competitive prices for the agency products.

-Between 2015 and 2018, Mr Oh joined Watts Asia Pacific Sales Pte Ltd as a Sales Director where he was responsible for developing and implementing sales strategy in the South East Asia region as well as the P&L for the company.
+Between 2015 and 2018, Mr Oh joined Watts Asia Pacific Sales Pte Ltd as a Sales Director where he was responsible for developing and implementing sales strategy in the Southeast Asia region as well as the P&L for the company.
 He has helped the company to turn the business around, achieving the sales target for 2015 in 4 months despite being 50% away from the target since the time he joined.
 He achieved a record sales growth of 39.3% in the subsequent year and was awarded the Above & Beyond Award in 2016 and Best Sales Award in 2017 respectively by the company.